mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 `trials_output_filename` and `results_output_dir` respectively.
 If `results_in_memory` is set
 to false, then results will be cleared from memory and only stored in the `results_output_dir`.
-After `run`, the results of a `SimulationInstance` can be accessed using the familiar `getdataframe` function with the following signature, which returns a `DataFrame`.
+After `run`, the results of a `SimulationInstance` can be accessed using the `getdataframe` function with the following signature, which returns a `DataFrame`.

 ```
 getdataframe(sim_inst::SimulationInstance, comp_name::Symbol, datum_name::Symbol; model::Int = 1)